Mark McGwire's name may as well be synonymous with two words: home runs and steroids.

 What Is Mark McGwire's Net Worth?

-McGwire made some $75 million over his 16-year career.
-Sports Casting did the math and determined he made $128,000 for every home run he launched into the seats.
+Mark McGwire made more than $75 million over his 16-year career.
 By the time he retired in 2001, he was making more than $11 million.